matthewdelorenzo/csce689/README.md

    Some examples of these are included in the repository for ease of use.

 ## Run the Code
+First, set your OpenAI key in LLMQueryEnv_og.py line 5.
 Run the `main_og.py` file to test the project.
 This will require additional hyperparameters.
 These are listed below:

 - `--dumpdir`: The filepath of a directory in which intermediate files can be stored.